Stomach and oesophageal cancers

 • taking longer to chew and swallow

-• food sticking in your mouth or throat like a ball.
+• food getting caught in your mouth or throat, or

-These symptoms should ease after 10–12 weeks.
 Some people find that food and fluid go into the windpipe instead of the food pipe.
-This is called aspiration and it can block the airways and make breathing difficult.
+This is called aspiration and it can lead to chest infections like pneumonia.
+Talk to your doctor about these symptoms.

 Tips to eat when it is hard to swallow

-• Change the consistency of what you eat by chopping, mincing or puréeing.
+• Make food softer by chopping, mashing, slow-cooking, mincing or puréeing.

-• Between meals, snack on soft foods, such as avocado, yoghurt, ice-cream, diced tinned fruit and drink milkshakes.
+• Between meals, snack on soft foods that are high in energy and protein, such as avocado, yoghurt, ice-cream, diced tinned fruit and drink milkshakes.

 • Chew carefully and slowly, sitting still and upright.
 Try to avoid talking while eating.